talorlik/ldap-2fa-on-k8s/application/modules/postgresql/README.md

 | username | Database username |
 | connection_url | Connection URL (without password) |
 | namespace | Kubernetes namespace |

+## ECR Image Configuration

+This module uses ECR images instead of Docker Hub to eliminate Docker Hub rate limiting and external dependencies.
+Images are automatically mirrored from Docker Hub to ECR by the `mirror-images-to-ecr.sh` script before Terraform operations.

+**Image Details:**

+- **Source Image**: `bitnami/postgresql:18.1.0-debian-12-r4` (from Docker Hub)
+- **ECR Tag**: `postgresql-18.1.0` (default)
+- **ECR Registry/Repository**: Computed from `backend_infra` Terraform state
+  (`ecr_url`)

+**Image Mirroring:**

+The `mirror-images-to-ecr.sh` script automatically:

+1. Checks if the image exists in ECR (skips if already present)
+2. Pulls the image from Docker Hub
+3. Tags and pushes the image to ECR with the standardized tag
+4. Cleans up local images after pushing

+**Configuration:**

+The ECR registry and repository are automatically computed from the `backend_infra` Terraform state in the parent module (`application/main.tf`).
+You only need to specify the `image_tag` if you want to use a different tag than the default.

+For more information about image mirroring, see the [Application Infrastructure README](../README.md#ecr-image-mirroring-automatic).

 ## Purpose